menu

 Demographics

-The education level of Bon Secour - Magnolia Springs citizens is very high relative to the national average among all cities (21.84%): 35.41% of adults in Bon Secour - Magnolia Springs have a bachelor's degree or even advanced degree.
+The overall education level of Bon Secour - Magnolia Springs citizens is substantially higher than the typical US community, as 31.17% of adults in Bon Secour - Magnolia Springs have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Bon Secour - Magnolia Springs is English.
 Other important languages spoken here include Spanish and Portuguese.